gojek/courier-android/docs/docs/CourierService.md

 - **@Subscribe** : A method annotation used for subscribing a single topic over the MQTT connection.

-- **@SubscribeMultiple** : A method annotation used for subscribing multiple topic over the MQTT connection.
+- **@SubscribeMultiple** : A method annotation used for subscribing multiple topics over the MQTT connection.

-- **@Unsubscribe** : A method annotation used for unsubscribing a single topic over the MQTT connection.
+- **@Unsubscribe** : A method annotation used for unsubscribing topics over the MQTT connection.

 - **@Path** : A parameter annotation used for specifying a path variable in an MQTT topic.

 - **@Data** : A parameter annotation used for specifying the message object while sending a message over the MQTT connection.

 - **@TopicMap** : A parameter annotation used for specifying a topic map.
 It is always used while subscribing multiple topics.

+**Note** : While subscribing topics using `@SubscribeMultiple` along with a stream, make sure that messages received on all topics follow same format or a message adapter is added for handling different format.